-Why is My Total Loss Payoff Check Less Than My Auto Loan?
+Why a Total Loss Payoff Can Be Less Than an Auto Loan

-Are you disappointed with your total loss payoff check?
+You have had an accident that destroyed your car and, now, could be disappointed with your total loss payoff check from your insurance provider.
 It is not as uncommon as you might think.
 Lots of people are underwater on their car loans.
-Owing more than your car is worth at anytime during your car loan, is putting you at risk of receiving a payoff check lower than your auto loan balance.
+Being underwater on a loan means you owe more than your car is worth at any time during your loan.
+This situation can put you at risk of receiving a payoff check that is lower than your auto loan balance.

 It is pretty much common knowledge that cars depreciate.
 You will never get your money back out of a car unless you drive it for 20 years.
 You are paying a pretty penny for the use of a vehicle whether you finance it or not the minute you drive it off the dealership lot.

 Your vehicle is most likely insured for Actual Cash Value, aka what it is worth at the time of loss.
 If you are not able to pay 20% down on your auto loan, you need gap insurance to cover the difference.